Mohammad-Aghajani/ASD-Motion-Clusters/README.md

 Questions about the code or dataset access:

-- Mohammad Aghajani -- mohammad.aghajani@iu.edu
+- Mohammad Aghajani -- maghajan@iu.edu
 - Open an issue at https://github.com/Mohammad-Aghajani/ASD-Motion-Clusters/issues